 The MetroHealth doctoral residency program provides training in assessing and treating a wide range of psychological problems, including mood and anxiety disorders, ADHD and oppositional defiant disorders, developmental issues, trauma and abuse, learning problems, family dysfunction, and health-related issues.
-Residents receive training in outpatient psychology clinics and the primary care and specialty care clinics at MetroHealth's main campus, MetroHealth satellite clinics, and at our partner site North East Ohio Neighborhood Health Center.
+Residents receive training in outpatient psychology clinics and the primary care and specialty care clinics at MetroHealth's main campus and MetroHealth satellite clinics.

-The goal of the residency program is to prepare residents to be health service psychologists, comfortable treating a range of mental health issues of patients from diverse, underserved, and low-income backgrounds.
-Residents will gain these skills and competence through two major training rotations: 1) psychology outpatient rotation and 2) primary care rotation.
+The goal of the residency program is to prepare residents to be health service psychologists comfortable treating a range of mental health issues of patients from diverse, underserved, and low-income backgrounds.
+Residents will gain these skills and competence through two major training rotations: 1) psychology outpatient rotation and 2) primary care rotation or through the 1) partial hospitalization/intensive outpatient program and 2) inpatient core rotation.
 Residents will also participate in specialty care clinics during their training within the MetroHealth System.